HomeEnvironmentThe Forest Heals: From Shamans To Plant Medicine

 While ‘vaids’ (traditional healers) may be fast disappearing from the urban landscape, their position remains intact among tribals.

-“They have an intricate understanding of the medicinal properties of plants.
+“They have an intricate understanding of the medicinal properties of plant medicine.
 Their knowledge is vast, stemming from generations of passed-down wisdom.
-For them, every plant holds a healing property, and it is merely a matter of knowing how to harness it,” she asserted.
+For them, every plant medicine holds a healing property, and it is merely a matter of knowing how to harness it,” she asserted.

 “To me, it became clear that while modern medicine offers many solutions, the ancient traditions of healing provide a holistic approach that incorporates the mind, body, and spirit.
 This belief-driven healing, whether through the spiritual power of a local healer or the botanical expertise of a ‘Vaid’, demonstrates the enduring power of traditional practices and the profound impact they can have on individuals and communities alike.”